What: young leaves, shoots, flower buds/stalks

 Nutritional Value: fiber, some minerals

-There are twelve different wild Lactuca species, of which I've only found two to be worth eating.
-These two are Lactuca serriola (aka prickly lettuce) and Lactuca canadensis.
-Unfortunately, I mostly find the very bitter Lactuca biennis growing in the Houston area.
+There are twelve different wild Lactuca species, of which I've only found three.
+These are Lactuca serriola (aka prickly lettuce), Lactuca canadensis, and Lactuca floridana.
+Lactuca floridana and Lactuca serriola are fairly common in the Houston area while Lactuca canadensis appears more frequently in areas north and east of Houston.

-Both the tasty Lactuca canadenesis and the bitter Lactuca biennis can grow over eight feet tall and L. Biennis can even be double that height in good growing conditions.
+Both the tasty Lactuca canadenesis and the somewhat bitter Lactuca floridana can grow 7-9 feet tall.

 How to tell the two apart: